 Who manages RNAs?

-The RNAs in the Northern states are administered jointly by USDA Forest Service and the Northern Research Station.
+The RNAs in the Northern States are administered jointly by the Eastern Region of the National Forest System and the Northern Research Station.
+Both are part of the USDA Forest Service.
 The Regional Forester, with the concurrence of the Station Director, has the authority to establish RNAs.
 In consultation with Forest Supervisors and District Rangers, the Station Director approves research and monitoring activities and management plans for the RNA.
 However, if the RNA is located within a congressionally designated area such as a Wilderness, the Regional Forester approves these activities.
 The National Forest where the RNA is located has direct responsibility for day-to-day administration and management of the RNA.
 Thus RNAs provide opportunities for cooperation between the National Forests and Research branches of the Forest Service.

 The regional RNA program works within the framework of the National Research Natural Areas Strategy, circulated by the Chief of the Forest Service in July 1993.
 An effort is being made to integrate the RNA program fully with other National Forest and Research programs and planning.
 In particular, RNA programs are intended to highlight the contributions of RNAs to ecosystem management through the protection of biological diversity and the maintenance of ecological reference areas for the study of ecosystems.
 Recent program emphasis areas include: